WASdev/ci.docker.ibm-http-server/archive/README.md

 ## Getting the Archive

 Archive installs from IBM HTTP Server can be found on Fix Central.
 Links to the archives are also provided in each fix pack document.
-Using the archive install requires entitlement.
+Downloading the IBM HTTP Server archive file requires entitlement.

 1. Visit [Fix list for IBM HTTP Server Version 9.0](https://www.ibm.com/support/pages/node/617655)
 2. Select the desired fix pack